West Palm Beach Battery Defense Lawyer

 Unwavering Defense Representation Standing Up for You – (561) 902-1122

 Have you been accused of battery, arrested, and charged for the crime, or simply targeted by a criminal investigation following battery allegations?
 You need to acknowledge that your rights and future wellbeing are hanging in the balance.
 Putting up a legal fight to prevent sentencing penalties like high fines and imprisonment needs to be a top priority.

-At the Law Offices of Greg Rosenfeld, P.A., you can work with a highly-experienced and reputable West Palm Beach criminal defense lawyer, Greg Rosenfeld.
-He has the strong insight and impressive history of positive case results and client testimonials you should expect from the legal professional standing up for your rights.
+At the Law Offices of Greg Rosenfeld, P.A., you can work with a highly experienced and reputable West Palm Beach criminal defense lawyer, Greg Rosenfeld.
+He has a strong insight and impressive history of positive case results and client testimonials you should expect from the legal professional standing up for your rights.

 Some of Attorney Rosenfeld’s most notable accomplishments include:

 This is the right time to fight your battery charges.
-Contact his law office as soon as you can.
+Contact our law office as soon as you can.

 Florida law defines the violent crime of misdemeanor battery as:

 - Actually and intentionally touching or striking another person against their will; or